-It was the same with Elle, which he and producer Saïd Ben Saïd had thought to make in the US.
+It was the same with Elle which he, and producer Saïd Ben Saïd had thought to make in the US.
 But all the actresses they approached turned down the part because they thought it was too risky.
 Verhoeven understood it completely saying: “Well it is a very strange story, isn’t it?
-It could only have been made there if I would have changed the story dramatically and I did not want to do that.”
-So it was made in France with Isabelle Huppert in the lead.
-He brushed up on his French and directed the crew in their own language.
+It could only have been made there if I had changed the story dramatically, and I did not want to do that.”
+So, it was made in France with Isabelle Huppert in the lead.
+He brushed up on his French, and directed the crew in their own language.
 (He thought it would be weird to expect the whole crew to adapt to him)

 Isabelle Huppert and Paul Verhoeven